Khubaib567/Python-Bootcamp-DSC-DSU/week_1/readme.md

 **Code:**

-name="Khubaib"                          #declare a variable of name
+name="Khubaib"                              #Declare a variable of name

-space=""                                #declare a variable for giving whitespace
+space=""                                    #Declare a variable for giving whitespace

 for i in range(0,len(name)):                #for executing all the characters of giving string

     print(space+name[i])        #Display the character with space in diagonally